 The Investigative Team

-Since 1999, the Lost Clipper team has truly grown and evolved while investigating the Hawaii Clipper and Amelia Earhart stories of 1937-1938.
+Since 1999, the Lost Clipper team has truly grown and evolved while investigating the captivating narratives of the Hawaii Clipper and the Amelia Earhart sagas from the bygone era of 1937-1938.

 Each person brings a unique set of skills to the table, strengthening the project as we forge ahead…